ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 The following terms are used throughout this document.

-- Server: A service that provides the server-side functionality required by the protocol documented here (typically denoted S).
+- Issuer: A service that provides the server-side functionality required by the protocol documented here.
+May also be known as the Server.
-- Client: An entity that seeks authorization from a server that supports interactions in the Privacy Pass protocol (typically denoted C).
+- Client: An entity that seeks authorization from a server that supports interactions in the Privacy Pass protocol.
 - Key: The secret key used by the Server for authorizing client data (typically denoted key).